donghyun0224/SCSC_Linux_2019/Presentation.md

 - After creating partitions, each partitions must be formatted.
 - As you know, it will remove all existing data.
 - Use <code>mkfs.<i>filesystem_type /path/to/partition</i></code> to format.
-    - ext4 is recommanded for the Linux.
+    - ext4 is recommanded for the modern Linux systems.
 - For swap partition, use <code>mkswap <i>/path/to/swap</i></code> to initialize swap.
 - Run <code>swapon <i>/path/to/swap</i></code> to enable swap.